A Survey on Transformer Compression

-While the parameter size or memory usage are generally reduced in unstructured pruning, latency speed-up can not be guaranteed since the resulting model shape tends to be irregular, and acceleration requires specific hardware design.
+Although unstructured pruning generally leads to a reduction in the parameter size or memory usage, it cannot guarantee latency speedups because the resulting model shape tends to be irregular, and such speedups requires specific hardware design.
 In contrast, specifying the eliminated structure as an entire layer, head, or other network unit results in structural pruning~\cite{You2019GateDG}, which can generally shorten the latency on standard hardware.
 When the specification is a pattern suitable for speeding-up (e.g., a specific ratio of non-zero mask), the pruning is called semi-structural pruning~\cite{Zhou2021LearningNM}.

-Besides network parameters, reducing input size is also an appealing direction to explore.
-With the emphasis on removing redundant information between tokens, as both discovered in vision~\cite{Tang2021PatchSF} and language domain~\cite{Goyal2020PoWERBERTAB} transformers, this type of algorithm also achieves decreased computation FLOPs with unpruned network parameter.
+In addition to network parameters, reducing the input size is also an appealing direction to explore.
+With the emphasis on removing redundant information between tokens, such reduction also achieves lower computation FLOPs with unpruned network parameters, as discovered both in computer vision~\cite{Tang2021PatchSF} and language domain~\cite{Goyal2020PoWERBERTAB} Transformers, .